floating-ui/floating-ui/README.md

 CSS tooltips have accessibility and usability problems:

-- **Clipping and overflow issues**: They will not be prevented from overflowing clipping boundaries, such as the viewport.
+- **Clipping and overflow issues**: CSS tooltips will not be prevented from overflowing clipping boundaries, such as the viewport.
 The tooltip gets partially cut off or overflows if it's near the edge since there is no dynamic positioning logic.
 When using Popper, your tooltip will always be positioned in the right place.
-- **No flipping**: They will not flip to a different placement to fit better in view if necessary.
+- **No flipping**: CSS tooltips will not flip to a different placement to fit better in view if necessary.
 Popper automatically flips the tooltip to make it fit in view as best as possible for the user.
 - **Using HTML**: Popovers containing interactive HTML are difficult or not possible to create without UX issues using pure CSS.
 Popper positions any HTML element – no pseudo-elements are used.
-- **No virtual positioning**: Cannot follow the mouse cursor or be used as a context menu.
+- **No virtual positioning**: CSS tooltips cannot follow the mouse cursor or be used as a context menu.
 Popper allows you to position your tooltip relative to any coordinates you desire.
-- **Lack of extensibility**: Cannot be easily extended to fit any arbitrary use case you may need to adjust for.
-Popper is built with this in mind.
+- **Lack of extensibility**: CSS tooltips cannot be easily extended to fit any arbitrary use case you may need to adjust for.
+Popper is built with extensibility in mind.

 ## Why Popper?